rayfor1/employee-directory/README.md

 ## Usage
 To view basic, non-sensitive data about other employees.
 It would be particularly helpful to be able to parse through employees by name.

+## Contributors
+Primarily myself, with some assistance from my instructor, my TA's, and my tutor

 ## License
 MIT License